rspamd/rspamd.com/doc/modules/replies.md

 # Replies module

-This module collects the `message-id` header of messages sent by authenticated users and stores corresponding hashes to Redis, which are set to expire after a configurable amount of time (by default 1 day).
-Furthermore, it hashes `in-reply-to` headers of all received messages & checks for matches (ie. messages sent in response to messages our system originated) and yields a symbol which could be used to adjust scoring or forces an action (most likely "no action" to accept) according to configuration.
+This module gathers the `message-id` header of emails that authenticated users have sent and saves the corresponding hashes to Redis.
+These hashes expire after a predetermined length of time, which can be set to a maximum of 24 hours by default.
+Additionally, the module creates hashes of the `in-reply-to` headers of all received messages and checks them for matches, i.e., messages that were sent in response to messages that our system initiated.
+The module then generates a symbol that can be used to adjust the scoring or force an action, such as accepting the message with no action taken, depending on the configuration.

 ## Configuration